 "Clothing is a habitat.
 I find myself reaching for an ES piece nearly every time I get dressed, not because of how they look but more because of how they feel.
 We LIVE in our clothes.
 They are the closest thing to us that isn't us.
 They're our base home, our most intimate surrounding.
 The natural fibers and quality construction of ES pieces make me feel comfortable and at home in my clothes.
 In fact, right now I'm wearing the first piece I ever bought from Liz - a hand-splattered painted Marlena."

-Emily wears the Clyde Jumpsuit in Natural Cotton Canvas, Clyde Trench in Clay Cotton Canvas, Sleeveless Placket Top in Ivory Midweight Linen (Coming soon!), Florence Pant in Flax Midweight Linen, Parabola Top in Navy Silk Crepe, and Clyde Billow Skirt in Clay Cotton Canvas.
+Emily wears the Clyde Jumpsuit in Natural Cotton Canvas (see a similar style), Clyde Trench in Clay Cotton Canvas (see a similar style), Sleeveless Placket Top in Ivory Midweight Linen (see a similar style), Florence Pant in Flax Midweight Linen, Parabola Top in Navy Silk Crepe, and Clyde Billow Skirt in Clay Cotton Canvas (style discontinued).